 The other half of my work involves acting for professionals who are facing a claim, and usually, their professional indemnity insurers.

-The most common claims are against solicitors or barristers, but I frequently act in claims against auditors and accountants, valuers and surveyors, independent financial advisers, receivers, insolvency practitioners, insurance brokers, professional trustees and other professionals.
+I frequently act in claims against solicitors and barristers, auditors and accountants, valuers and surveyors, independent financial advisers, receivers, insolvency practitioners, insurance brokers, and other professionals.
 I do not act in clinical negligence cases.

 Acting both for claimants and defendants gives me a good insight into the pressures faced by parties on different sides to litigation and familiarity with their tactics.